home-assistant/brands/README.md

 - Shortest side of the image must be not bigger than 256 pixels, 512 pixels for the hDPI version.
 - The maximum pixel size for the shortest side of the images is, of course, preferred.

+## Using the same image for logo & icon

+If the brand uses the same image for the logo and icon (e.g., if the logo has a square aspect ratio), only add the icon images.
+The icon will be used as a fallback for the logo.

 ## Using the same logo & icon for different brands

 In order to keep the size of this repository as efficient as possible,